proballstar/atlas/simulation/README.md

 # Simulator

-## THE COMPUTING MODULE ON ATLAS SIMULATOR!
+## THE COMPUTING MODULE ON ATLAS SIMULATOR

 ## Getting Started

-- Go to root directory.
+- Go to root directory.\

 ```bash
 cd $PATH_TO_ATLAS/simulation # replace $PATH_TO_ATLAS with the place of your atlas
 ```

 - Run this command:

 ```bash
 python3 -m pip install pyqt5 pudb
 ```

 - Then, start the simulator.

 ```bash
 python3 main.py
 ```

 **NOTE**: if you get an error, run this command:

 ```bash
 mkdir ../logs/ && touch ../logs/guidance.log
 ```